foss-for-synopsys-dwc-arc-processors/documentation/docs/eclipse/getting-started/hsdk.md

 ## Creating the Project

 Select **File** → **New** → **Project..** and choose **C Project**.
 A list of ARC projects will appear.
-Choose any **ARC HS Development Kit Empty Project** from the **ARC EM Starter Kit Projects** group:
+Choose any **ARC HS Development Kit Hello World Project** from the **ARC EM Starter Kit Projects** group:

 ![HS Development Kit Projects](./images/hsdk-projects.png)